 Mosquito-transmitted Disease Prevention

-#MosquitoMonday is a public health campaign aimed at reducing mosquito-borne illnesses, such as the Zika virus.
+#MosquitoMonday is a public health campaign aimed at reducing mosquito-borne illnesses, such as the West Nile virus.
 This summer, we’ll post tips and advice for residents each Monday on our Facebook and Twitter pages.

 Please share this information with your friends and family and let us know what questions you have.
 You can post your questions on our social media pages or you can email us at email@example.com.

-For the latest information on Zika click HERE
+For more information on preventing mosquito bites, click HERE

 Preventing Mosquito Bites